 WHAT IS YOSHINKAN?

 Aikido Yoshinkan has its roots in traditional Japanese martial arts dating back over 800 years.
 It is the official style practiced by the Tokyo Metropolitan and Riot Police in Japan.
-There are no tournaments and it is not classed as a sport.
 This style of Aikido is dynamic and a very effective system of self-defense. it is a non-competitive system focused around joint locks/body control, strikes and throwing and pinning techniques.
 It also includes training with and against weapons.

 Training at the Yoshinkan Sunshine Coast dojo…